 Your athlete’s pediatrician can get a fairly accurate estimate on where they are in terms of “development” based on Tanner staging.
-If your athlete is older than 15 ½ and hasn’t started their period, it’s for sure worth an evaluation with a registered dietitian sports nutritionist and a visit to the doctor.
+If your athlete is older than 15 ½ and hasn’t started their period, it’s definitely worth an evaluation with a registered dietitian sports nutritionist and a visit to the doctor.
 I used to work in a pediatric endocrinology clinic and worked hand-in-hand with the physicians on cases like these.
 I’d evaluate the patient’s nutrition which provided valuable information to the physician to help them make a proper diagnosis.

 Gymnasts are often resistant to eating more out of fear of “getting fat”.
-This is largely due to the ideals society presents to us as what is an acceptable body.
-Even worse, gymnastics is an aesthetic sport where too much pressure is put on the “look” of a gymnast instead of their performance.
-Being thin doesn’t equal optimal performance, and often an athlete is trying to get their body to a level of leanness where we see a decline in performance.
+This is largely due to what society presents as an acceptable body.
+Even worse, gymnastics is an aesthetic sport with too much pressure on the “look” of a gymnast instead of on the performance.
+Being thin doesn’t equal optimal performance.
+Often an athlete trying to get their body to a level of leanness is where we see a decline in performance.
 That is not a “win” in my book.

 But, the good news is that it doesn’t take “a million” pounds of weight gain to restore the menstrual cycle.
 Most athletes will see return of menses with 5-10 lbs of weight gain and TIME if they were previously menstruating.
 For growing child/teen gymnasts, they may need to gain more weight than that to catch up to their normal growth curve.
 How much weight an athlete needs to gain is highly individual.
 More weight could be needed in the situation of an eating disorder with malnutrition (severe weight loss).
-In the case of an eating disorder that has had weight loss, we’ll typically see menses return once the weight is back to where it was when menses stopped.
-Just because menses return doesn’t mean they are experiencing monthly ovulation, so it’s important to follow up with a physician and ensure consistent menses once they return.
+In the case of an eating disorder with weight loss, we’ll typically see menses resume once weight returns to the previous point before menses stopped.
+Just because menses return doesn’t mean they are experiencing monthly ovulation.
+It’s important to follow up with a physician and ensure consistent menses once they resume.